UmmItKin/links/README.md

 ## Linktree

-This website is styled like Linktree, providing access to all my social platforms.
-I initially had a about page but found it challenging to create an effective one.
-So, I decided to switch to a Linktree-like style.
-It’s simpler and makes it easier to connect with me.
+This website is styled like Linktree, providing access to all my social platforms :) It’s simpler and makes it easier to connect with me.

-Here are some features I’ve worked on before:

-## Codeberg API

-I used to integrate the Codeberg API to showcase all my repositories.
-However, it turned out to be redundant.
-It’s more convenient to visit my account directly, so I removed this feature a while ago.
-LMFAO 🤣

-## hCaptcha

-I previously used hCaptcha to prevent email addresses from being harvested by bots.
-However, I now think hiding my email isn’t necessary, so I decided to release it directly.
-Consequently, I’ve removed the hCaptcha protection.

 ## Core Technologies

-Built with Vite, React, Tailwind CSS, and daisyUI.
+Built with:

+- React (Vite)
+- Tailwind CSS
+- DaisyUI

 ## Usage